MarkTechson/marktechson.github.io/_posts/2016-03-19-getting-start-with-reactjs.markdown

 title:  "Getting Started with ReactJS"
 date:   2016-03-19 13:30:00 -0500
 categories: reactjs install
+summary: >
+         An explanation of all the tools you'll need to get started with using ReactJS for the first time.

 ---
 Getting started with React can be seriously daunting.
 One thing I have trouble with is the WHY must I do something.
 I've broken down some of the initial steps and concepts that I think you'll need to know to get yourself started with React.
 This won't be a tutorial as I think there are a bunch of resources out there.
 I want to give you enough to be dangerous and overcome the hump with getting up and running.